|Term||Start Date||End Date||Application Deadline|

 How does communication in interpersonal relationships, organizations, and communities, as well as legal environments, and culture impact our health?

-The emphasis of this course will be on communication and the examination of health disparities in a variety of health professional contexts.
-We will examine communication as a health-related outcome (e.g., improved communication between health care professionals and their patients, which leads to better health outcomes), as an important social process through which the environments we traverse in our everyday lives shape our health), and through a technological lens.
-The program will emphasize inequalities that affect ethnic and racial minorities, immigrants and refugees, rural populations, and people living with low incomes, among others, both in Greece and the U.S.A.
+The emphasis of this course will be on communication and the examination of health disparities and inequities in healthcare through various health professional contexts.
+We will examine communication as a health-related outcome (e.g., improved communication between healthcare professionals and their patients, which leads to better health outcomes), as an important social process through which the environments we traverse in our everyday lives shape our health), and through a technological lens.
+The program will emphasize inequities that affect ethnic and racial minorities, immigrants and refugees, rural populations, and people living with low incomes, among others, both in Greece and the U.S.A.

-Rutgers SC&I and SHP students and faculty and the Hellenic Mediterranean University (HMU) will work in Crete, Greece.
-Our ‘home’ base in Crete will be in Heraklion which is where one of Hellenic Mediterranean University’s campuses is located.
+Rutgers and Hellenic Mediterranean University students and faculty will work in Crete, Greece.
+Our “home” base in Crete will be in Heraklion, where one of HMU’s campuses is located.
 Students from both countries will participate in program sessions at HMU and visit communities across Crete.
 Activities to aid students’ immersion in the local culture at HMU and around Crete are planned.

-There are many determinants of health disparities that disproportionately affect a range of populations, including women, individuals with low socioeconomic status, ethnic and racial minorities, immigrants and refugees, people with disabilities, and individuals who identify as lesbian, gay, bisexual, transgender, queer or intersex (LGBTQI).
-This is true in countries across the world, including the U.S. and Greece, and research has documented disparities across a vast number of health outcomes (e.g., healthcare access, physical health outcomes and mental health outcomes).
-Health disparities are difficult, but not intractable problems.
+There are many determinants of health inequities that disproportionately affect a range of populations, including women, individuals with low socioeconomic status, ethnic and racial minorities, immigrants and refugees, people with disabilities, and individuals who identify as lesbian, gay, bisexual, transgender, queer or intersex (LGBTQI).
+This is true in most countries worldwide, including the U.S. and Greece, and research has documented inequities across a vast number of health outcomes (e.g., healthcare access, food insecurity, physical and mental health outcomes).
+Health inequities are difficult but not intractable problems.

 The course adopts a socio-ecological approach to health; the class will systematically explore how all the contexts and environments in which we live our lives influence our health, independently and in interaction.
 This means examining not only how individuals’ characteristics (e.g., age, ethno-racial background, education) play a role in health, but also how interpersonal relationships, the organizations we interact with and are part of, as well as the communities and the legal/policy environments that we live in impact our health.

-The emphasis will be on communication and the examination of health disparities in a variety of health professional contexts.
-We will examine communication as a health-related outcome (e.g., improved communication between health care professionals and their patients, which leads to better health outcomes), as an important social process through which the environments we traverse in our everyday lives shape our health), and through a technological lens.
+The emphasis will be on concepts related to the social determinants of health, communication and examining health inequities in various health professional contexts.
+We will examine communication as a health-related outcome (e.g., improved communication between healthcare professionals and their patients, which leads to better health outcomes), as an important social process through which the environments we traverse in our everyday lives shape our health), and through a technological lens.
 The program will emphasize inequalities that affect ethnic and racial minorities, immigrants and refugees, rural populations, and people living with low incomes, among others, both in Greece and the U.S.A.

 To put knowledge developed through the course to work, students will work individually and in small teams to diagnose public health challenges in local communities and develop proposals for how to solve them.
 They will work closely with faculty from both the U.S.A. and Greece.

-The course will begin via Canvas and ZOOM on both sides of the Atlantic on May 16, 2022, 2 weeks before students and instructors from both universities and countries meet in person on the island of Crete, in Greece.
-It will continue in Crete May 29-June 11th and then finish up on Canvas by June 24th.
+The course will begin via Canvas and ZOOM on both sides of the Atlantic on June 1, 2023, two (2) weeks before students and instructors from both universities and countries meet in person on the island of Crete, in Greece.
+It will continue in Crete from June 1-15 and finish on Canvas by July 7.

-- Describe what health disparities (or inequalities) are as well as the leading causes of them.
+- Describe what health disparities and inequities are as well as the leading causes of them.

-- Articulate commonly used methodological approaches to diagnose health disparities and what causes them, but also methods for fighting and eliminating such disparities.
+- Articulate commonly used methodological approaches to diagnose health inequities and what causes them, but also methods for fighting and eliminating such inequities.

-- Explain the different ways (direct and indirect) in which health communication can support and aid in the maintenance of health behavior change for individuals and groups.
+- Explain the different ways (direct and indirect) in which health communication can support and aid in maintaining health behavior change for individuals and groups.

 - Evaluate critically claims and evidence regarding the effectiveness of health communication campaigns.

-- Explain use of Artificial Intelligence to develop health communication tools
+- Explain the use of Artificial Intelligence to develop health communication tools

 Program Cost includes: